HajimeK/nd081-c1-provisioning-microsoft-azure-vms-project-starter/WRITEUP.md

 Environment settings for DB connectivity, deployment, log management can be accomplished within the *App Service*.

-If the application requirements becomes more complest to separate the function and logics, VMs could be the better choice.
+If the application requirements becomes more complex to separate the function and logics, VMs could be the better choice.

 ### Assess app changes that would change your decision.